srschaecher/PAXminer/README.md

 - and the list goes on...

 ## Prerequisites
-> There are some prerequisites you will need to set up first, including creating a SLACK workspace for your F3 group and launching a (free) Amazon AWS database.
+> There are some prerequisites you will need to set up first, including creating a SLACK workspace for your F3 group.
+> Beaker can work with you to quickly replicate and create your region database schema in the existing AWS environment - or you can create your own.
 > Don't worry, I'll walk you through it all and you will be up and running in no time!

-*Note - at this time, the AWS free database tier is free for 1 year.
-After that, you will either have to start paying for it, create a new one, or migrate it somewhere else.
-Migration is easy, I'll post recommendations here when we get closer to our year expiring on what solution we will move to.
-Given how easy and fast AWS is to get started, I highly recommend using it to start so it will not be your bottleneck and moving it elsewhere after a year when you are more comfortable.*

 ## SLACK